-Coffee Lake, represented here by the six-core i7 8700K - the top processor in the Intel 8th Gen lineup - is a necessary reaction by the chip giant to their rivals who massively upped the core-count of their latest processors.
-But it’s almost just a temporary bandage for Intel’s CPU range while they continue to struggle with their main focus, getting those darned 10nm transistors functional, affordable, and reliable.
+Coffee Lake, represented here by the six-core i7 8700K - the top processor in the Intel 8th Gen lineup - is a necessary reaction by the chip giant to its rivals massively upping the core-count of its latest processors.
+But it’s almost just a temporary bandage for Intel’s CPU range while it continues to struggle with its main focus, getting those darned 10nm transistors functional, affordable, and reliable.

-The big news for the Intel Coffee Lake range is that this is the first time they’ve upped the mainstream core-count in nearly ten years.
-The Core i7 8700K is their new six-core / 12-thread flagship for the 8th Gen, delivering another pair of full Intel cores compared with the quad-core / eight-thread Core i7 7700K that was released in January 2017.
+The big news for the Intel Coffee Lake range is that this is the first time the mainstream core-count has been boosted in nearly ten years.
+The Core i7 8700K is the six-core / 12-thread flagship for the 8th Gen, delivering another pair of full Intel cores compared with the quad-core / eight-thread Core i7 7700K released in January 2017.

 It is, however, still essentially the same base architecture as the Kaby Lake - and therefore Skylake - processors we’ve already seen.
 There are some minor revisions, with a more mature 14nm production process, laughably referred to as 14nm++, and the extra cache those two extra cores bring with them.
 But at the heart of this is a further optimisation of the same aging Intel Core architecture we’ve been using for a good few years now.